 - 6.2.
 Processing may also be necessary for the purposes of our legitimate interests, or with your consent.
 Where we require your consent to process your personal data we will set out exactly what it is you are consenting to, and how you can withdraw your consent at any stage.

 - 6.3.1.
 If you are a customer, then the information that we collect from you relates to your request for professional services, such as – name, address, telephone, email address, billing information.
 We will also use your personal data for the purpose of support, accounting and follow-up assistance.

 - 6.3.4.
-Advertising consent – If you have consented to receiving promotional offers from us, we process and use your personal data to understand your usage habits better and to contact you with informative information on additional services that might be of interest for you.
+Advertising consent: If you have consented to receiving promotional offers from us, we process and use your personal data to understand your usage habits better and to contact you with informative information on additional services that might be of interest to you.
 You can withdraw your consent for promotional purposes at any time using the unsubscribe link available in every email.

 - 6.3.5.
 We may also use your personal data for other purposes of legitimate interests in promoting and selling our services.
 Where we rely on legitimate interests it will be of minimum privacy impact.

 - 6.4. eMopper

 - 6.4.1. if you are an eMopper, then we will collect name, address, telephone, email address, billing information such as credit or debit card details, NI Number, ID such as passport and/or driving license, UK work eligibility confirmation and Disclosure and Barring Service information (DBS).

 - 7.1.
 We will only keep customer’s personal information for as long as is necessary to fulfil the purposes we collected it for, or because of a statutory obligation to retain the information, and unless there is an ongoing relationship, we will delete customer personal data after a period of 3 years.

 - 7.2.
 We will retain eMopper’s personal data for a period of 3 years in accordance with legal, or statutory obligations, such as to meet HMRC requirements.